JeanMayoko18/S-YOLOv8n/README.md

 # S-YOLOv8n
-Implementation and improvment of the yolov8 model for sheep detection.
+Implementation and improvement of the yolov8 model for sheep detection.

 # References
 1. https://github.com/dtdo90/yolov8_detection